-Study of the fundamental techniques and literature appropriate to the level of development.
+1 credit: One-half hour lesson per week NOTE: Open to freshman and sophomore students Study of the fundamental techniques and literature appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+2 credits: 1 hour lesson per week NOTE: Open to freshman and sophomore students Study of the fundamental techniques and literature appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+1 credit: One-half hour lesson per week NOTE: Open to freshman and sophomore students Study of the fundamental techniques and literature appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+2 credits: 1 hour lesson per week NOTE: Open to freshman and sophomore students Study of the fundamental techniques and literature appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+1 credit: One-half hour lesson per week NOTE: Open to freshman and sophomore students Study of the fundamental techniques and literature appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+2 credits: 1 hour lesson per week NOTE: Open to freshman and sophomore students Study of the fundamental techniques and literature appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+1 credit: One-half hour lesson per week NOTE: Open to freshman and sophomore students Study of the fundamental techniques and literature appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+2 credits: 1 hour lesson per week NOTE: Open to freshman and sophomore students Study of the fundamental techniques and literature appropriate to the level of development.

+1 credit: One-half hour lesson per week

+NOTE: Open to junior and senior students

-Study of the fundamental techniques and literature appropriate to the level of development.
+Study of the fundamental techniques and literature

+appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+2 credits: 1 hour lesson per week NOTE: Open to junior and senior students Study of the fundamental techniques and literature appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+1 credit: One-half hour lesson per week NOTE: Open to junior and senior students Study of the fundamental techniques and literature appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+2 credits: 1 hour lesson per week NOTE: Open to junior and senior students Study of the fundamental techniques and literature appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+1 credit: One-half hour lesson per week NOTE: Open to junior and senior students Study of the fundamental techniques and literature appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+2 credits: 1 hour lesson per week NOTE: Open to junior and senior students Study of the fundamental techniques and literature appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+1 credit: One-half hour lesson per week NOTE: Open to junior and senior students Study of the fundamental techniques and literature appropriate to the level of development.

-Study of the fundamental techniques and literature appropriate to the level of development.
+2 credits: 1 hour lesson per week NOTE: Open to junior and senior students Study of the fundamental techniques and literature appropriate to the level of development.